OpenVoiceOS/community-docs/docs/OCP.md

 - Can run standalone, only needs a bus connection
 - OCP provides it's own intents as if it was a skill
 - OCP provides it's own GUI as if it was a skill
-- mycroft-core CommonPlay skill framework is disabled when OCP loads
 - OCP skills have a dedicated MycroftSkill subclass and decorators in ovos-workshop
 - OCP skills act as media providers, they do not (usually) handle playback
-- mycroft-core CommonPlay skills have an imperfect compatibility layer and are given lower priority over OCP skills
 - OCP handles several kinds of playback, including video
 - OCP has a sub-intent parser for matching requested media types
 - AudioService becomes a subsystem for OCP